Register now and kickstart your career

-If you are looking for a more social classroom-based experience, our partner colleges offer the Diploma with daytime and evening classes.
+If you are looking for a friendly and relaxed learning experience, our partner colleges offer the Diploma with daytime and evening classes.
 If this is the route for you, we recommend to secure your place with your college first and then register with us to book your exams and order your course material.

 The Apprenticeship is a 'work, earn and learn' pathway whereby successful applicants study at their local partner college one day a week during the academic term time and work with their employer for the rest of the week.
 If this is of interest to you, then please reach out to our Apprenticeship team to find out more: email@example.com

 A full breakdown of our ATI Online programme fees can be found in our ‘Fees and Financial Assistance’ section on our website.
 If you enroll with our online programme, you will pay both the professional fee and tuition fee directly to ATI.